johnnycwatt/Habit-Tracker-Mobile/docs/help-guide.md

 ---

+### I Completed my habit yesterday but I forgot to mark it complete, can I mark previous days as complete?
+Absolutely.
+The important thing is you completed your habit!
+To do this:

+- Open the Progress screen for the habit you want to update. (**View Habits** -> Click the Habit -> Click **View Progress**)
+- Find the day you want to mark complete on the Completions Calendar
+- Press down on the day you want to mark complete (you may need to hold for 1-2 seconds)
+- A confirmation window will appear, asking if you'd like to mark that day as complete.
+- After clicking yes, the day will be marked complete

+**Note:** You cannot mark a day before the habit's start date as complete.

+---

 ### How are the Weekly and Monthly Completion scores calculated?
 The **Weekly** and **Monthly Completion** scores are calculated based on how many times you completed the habit this week/month compared to how many times the habit is expected to be completed this week/month.